fbpx

 Wills in New Mexico

 Have you given any thought to what might happen when you die?
 If you have assets, children, a spouse, or a long-term partner, you should have a last will and testament.
-If you die before having a will in place, your estate will be distributed according to New Mexico law, which may or may not be the same as you would have wished.
+If you die before having this document in place, how your estate is distributed according to New Mexico law may or may not be the same as you would have wished.

 If you have limited assets and no children, a simple will designating beneficiaries for your assets and belongings may be sufficient.
 If you have significant assets, minor children, beneficiaries with special needs, or a desire to keep beneficiaries’ inheritances in trust after you die, more extensive estate planning may be more appropriate.

-What Should Be in Your New Mexico Will
+What Should Be in Your Will in New Mexico

 In addition to basic personal and family information, your will should clearly state what should happen to your assets after you die.
-All assets and belongings should not be specifically identified, since they will change over time, but your will should clearly provide for the disposition of your complete estate—everything you do own when you die.
+All assets and belongings should not be specifically identified, things can change over time, but this document should clearly provide for the disposition of your complete estate—everything you do own when you die.

-You will also need to appoint a personal representative (sometimes called an executor) of your estate.
+You’ll also need to appoint a personal representative (sometimes called an executor) of your estate.
 This could be your spouse or partner, an adult child, a family friend, or anyone else that you trust.
 If you have minor children, you also must choose a guardian.
-Unless the other parent is deceased, incarcerated, or otherwise deemed unfit, the other parent will generally be awarded custody upon your death, even if you have named someone else as guardian in your will.
+Unless the other parent is deceased, incarcerated, or otherwise deemed unfit, the other parent is generally to be awarded custody upon your death, even if you have named someone else as guardian in your will.

-Do I Need a Will if I Have a Living Trust?
+Do I Need a Will in New Mexico if I Have a Living Trust?

 Why You Shouldn’t Draft Your Own Will

 Estate planning and probate laws are detailed and complex.
-While there are DIY options for creating your own will, without legal education and experience, you are not in a position to know which laws apply to you and what happens if you inadvertently break them.
+While there are DIY options for creating your own will in New Mexico, without legal education and experience, you are not in a position to know which laws apply to you and what happens if you inadvertently break them.
 Unfortunately, if a mistake is made, fixing the mistake after you die can be time-consuming, costly, or even impossible.

-• Not everyone needs a will.
-Generally, you do not need to worry about a will if:
+Not everyone needs a will.
+Generally, you do not need to worry about one if:

 The deed to your home, your bank/financial accounts, your retirement accounts, your life insurance, and all other significant assets you own when you die already name a beneficiary upon death;